-There are three parts to your post crown -- the post, the core and the crown (in fact, a post crown is sometimes referred to as a post core crown).
-A dental post is a metal rod that provides an anchor for the core, which keeps the crown in place.
-The core is a filling material used to build up tooth structure and provide a basis for the dental crown, a porcelain restoration that resembles your tooth.
+Let’s start with a clear description of what the post and crown procedure is.
+Three components make up a post and crown -- the post, the core and the crown.
+A dental post is a metal rod that provides an anchor for the core.
+The core is a filling material used to build up tooth structure and provide a basis for the dental crown.
+A dental crown is a porcelain restoration that looks like a tooth.

-After your post crown is complete, you'll be able to resume normal daily activities, including eating and drinking.
-You may feel some sensitivity or pressure when biting, which should subside after a few days.
-If the post crown causes you pain or doesn't fit right or falls off completely, contact your dentist as soon as possible.
+You will be able to resume your normal daily activities, including eating and drinking, once the procedure is done.
+It’s normal to feel some sensitivity or pressure when biting.
+But if you think your post crown is causing you unnecessary pain, or it seems like the crown doesn’t fit right, or if it falls out completely, see your dentist immediately.
 Your post and crown may need to be refitted or remade.

-Your dental post and crown should be cared for in the same way you care for your natural teeth.
-That means practicing good oral hygiene and visiting your dentist regularly for dental checkups and cleanings.
-Post crowns can last up to 15 years if cared for properly.
+Your discomfort should subside after a few days.
+Care for your dental post and crown in the same way you’d care for your natural teeth by practicing good oral hygiene and keeping your regularly scheduled dental checkups and cleanings.
+If you do this, your post crowns can last up to 15 years.

 We can help you find a skilled, professional dentist in your area.
 Call 1-800-DENTIST today.